-Rhode Island Defamation Laws
+Rhode Island Defamation Laws and Standards

 Defining Defamation in Rhode Island

-In the state of Rhode Island, defamation consists of false statements (spoken or written) about an individual which are communicated to one or more people.
-The statements need to have caused damages and harmed the person’s reputation and/or standing in the community.
-The statute of limitations for defamation in Rhode Island can vary.
-R.I.G.L § 9-1-14 states that “(a) Actions for words spoken shall be commenced and sued within one year next after the words spoken (b) Actions for injuries to the person shall be commenced and sued within three (3) years next after the cause of action shall accrue, and not after.”
+“(a) Actions for words spoken shall be commenced and sued within one year next after the words spoken (b) Actions for injuries to the person shall be commenced and sued within three (3) years next after the cause of action shall accrue, and not after.”

-Private Figure or Public Figure
+Rhode Island Defamation: Private Figure or Public Figure

-Rhode Island is similar to many other states when it comes to the allowed defenses for defamation cases.
-However, it should be noted that in Rhode Island truth cannot be used as a defense when a statement was made with malicious motives.
+Unusually, under Rhode Island defamation laws, truth cannot be used as a defense when a statement is made with malicious motives.
 (R.I.
 Const. art.
 I, § 20; R.I.
-Gen. Laws § 9-6-9 (1998)) Rhode Island is in the minority when it comes to this, but it is something that is on their law books.
+Gen. Laws § 9-6-9 (1998)).

-Defamation Per Se Civil Suits are Permissible in Rhode Island
+Defamation Per Se in Rhode Island

 In defamation per se cases damages are assumed.
 For example, the harm associated with criminal accusations is inherently understood.
 As such, people suing for defamation over untrue criminal accusations typically don’t have to prove harm, because, (to borrow a Dothraki phrase), “it is known.”
 Accusations of moral turpitude also fall under the per se umbrella.